 Voluntary secondary schools are privately owned and managed.
 They are under the trusteeship of religious communities, boards of governors or individuals.
 The Education Act 1998 requires secondary schools to have boards of management that include parent and teacher representatives.
 The national organisation representing the boards of management of these schools is the Joint Managerial Body.
 Voluntary secondary schools may be fee-paying or non-fee-paying.
 Fee-paying schools are not eligible for Government funding to assist with running costs.
 Non-fee-paying schools that participate in the free education scheme get a range of grants and subsidies from the State.
 In the past, voluntary secondary schools provided a more academic education but increasingly, they provide a range of academic, practical and vocational subjects.

 Vocational schools and community colleges are owned by the local Education and Training Board (ETB).
 The boards of management for these schools are sub-committees of the ETB.
 Membership of the boards include ETB representatives and parent, teacher and community representatives.
-Vocational schools and community colleges are largely funded by the Department of Education and Skills.
+Vocational schools and community colleges are largely funded by the Department of Education.
 Initially, these schools were orientated towards providing a technical education and developing manual skills.
 Today, they generally provide a wide range of both academic and practical subjects.
 Vocational schools are also the main providers of adult education and community education courses.
 The national representative body for the Education and Training Boards is the Education and Training Boards Ireland.

 Community and comprehensive schools were established in the 1960s in order to provide a broad curriculum for all the young people in a community.
 Many of these schools were established as the result of the amalgamation of voluntary secondary and vocational schools.
 They offer a wide range of both academic and vocational subjects.
 They are managed by boards of management which are representative of local interests.
-The schools are financed entirely by the Department of Education and Skills.
+The schools are financed entirely by the Department of Education.
 The representative body for these schools is the Association of Community and Comprehensive Schools.

 The Education Act 1998 makes certain requirements of each secondary school’s board of management: